sakarayajitesh/Starbucks-Capstone-Project/proposal.md

 My motivation behind choosing this problem are, firstly this is a more releastic problem which I see in the day-to-day like where I will be receiving the offers which I don't really like.
 Second thing is felt this as challenging task to be completed.

-_(In this section, provide brief details on the background information of the domain from which the project is proposed.
-Historical information relevant to the project should be included.
-It should be clear how or why a problem in the domain can or should be solved.
-Related academic research should be appropriately cited in this section, including why that research is relevant.
-Additionally, a discussion of your personal motivation for investigating a particular problem in the domain is encouraged but not required.)_

 ### Problem Statement
 Building a model that predicts whether or not someone will respond to an offer based on given demographics and offer type.Thus there will be two possible outputs from the model, making it **Binary Classification**: